Jimmy Ross (footballer, born 1866): Football League debut (1888–1894)

-Ross made his League debut on 8 September 1888 as a forward for against Burnley at Preston North End's Deepdale ground.
+Ross made his League debut on 8 September 1888 as a forward against Burnley at Preston North End's Deepdale ground.
 Preston won 5–2 and Ross scored the third and fourth goals.
 On 13 October 1888, in a League match at Deepdale against West Bromwich Albion, Ross scored in the 88th minute to put his team 3–0 up and became the first League player to score ten League goals.

 Ross played in 21 of Preston's 22 League Championship matches and scored 19 goals, including four on 6 October 1888 at Deepdale against Stoke in a 7–0 win.
 He also scored two on four occasions: on 8 September 1888 at Deepdale against Burnley, on 29 September 1888 at County Ground in a 3–2 win against Derby County, in a 5–2 win at Pike's Lane over home team Bolton Wanderers and in a 5–0 win at Stoney Lane against home team West Bromwich Albion.
 Ross played in all five FA Cup ties for season 1888–89 and scored two goals including a goal in the Final at Kennington Oval on 30 March 1889 against Wolverhampton Wanderers; Preston North End won 3–0 to complete the first–ever League and FA Cup double.